demox-labs/aleo-key-gen/README.md

-# Aleo Vanity address generator
+# Aleo Secure Key generator

 Want an Aleo address with a specific suffix?
 Now you can.
+Output the results as encrypted by the passwords

 ## Usage